WhatsApp

 When SQL queries are slow:

-• Application become unresponsive
+• Applications become unresponsive

 • APIs take longer to return results